Department of Veterans Affairs - DVA in Paris

 - to maintain war cemeteries and individual war graves in Australia and the region;

-- to commemorate eligible veterans who died post-war and whose deaths were caused by their war service; and
+- to commemorate eligible veterans who died post-war and whose deaths were caused by their war

 - to build and maintain national memorials overseas